daringh10/Finance_app_basic/README.md

        - where value is that (pasted) value, without any space immediately before or after the =

     ### WINDOWS:
-      follow this guide to set your API Key:
+      Follow this guide to set your API Key:

         https://gargankush.medium.com/storing-api-keys-as-environmental-variable-for-windows-linux-and-mac-and-accessing-it-through-974ba7c5109f